Psiphon-Inc/psicash-widget/README.md

 # PsiCash Widget

+## TODO

+* Create a generator.
+Have it take the widget origin, API server hostname, etc., and produce the minified files.
+  - Enable the CSP meta tag in `iframe.html` and generate the `default-src` part as well.
+* Create a file server.
+Have it listen to different ports for landing page and widget files.
+Maybe in conjunction with the generator.

 ## Testing

 Two separate static file servers are needed to emulate separate origins for the landing page, the widget server, and the API server.